dotnet/blazor-samples/8.0/BlazorWebAppOidcBff/README.md

 - The BFF pattern using Aspire service discovery and YARP for proxying the requests to `/weatherforecast` on the backend with the `access_token` stored in the cookie.
 - Automatic non-interactive token refresh with the help of a custom `CookieOidcRefresher`.

+## Article for this sample app

+The article for this sample app is [Secure an ASP.NET Core Blazor Web App with OpenID Connect (OIDC)](https://learn.microsoft.com/aspnet/core/blazor/security/blazor-web-app-with-oidc?pivots=with-bff-pattern).

+If you need to open an issue that pertains to the coding of the sample app, open [an issue on this samples repo](https://github.com/dotnet/blazor-samples/issues).
+Otherwise, open an issue using the **Open a documentation issue** link/feedback form at the bottom of [the article](https://learn.microsoft.com/aspnet/core/blazor/security/blazor-web-app-with-oidc?pivots=with-bff-pattern).

 ## Configure the sample

 Configure the OIDC provider using the comments in the Program.cs file and guidance in [Secure an ASP.NET Core Blazor Web App with OpenID Connect (OIDC)](https://learn.microsoft.com/aspnet/core/blazor/security/blazor-web-app-with-oidc?view=aspnetcore-8.0&pivots=with-bff-pattern).